 Marijuana is legal in some states, but the debate as to whether it is a medicine or a drug remains controversial.
 As we know with alcohol, a legal drug does not necessarily mean a safe drug.

 Americans spend somewhere between $30 and $60 billion on marijuana each year, but this may be changing as marijuana becomes more readily available and legal.
 The long-term costs of using marijuana include a higher risk of heart attack, lung disease, anxiety, and depression.

 Heroin has a reputation as a “cheap” drug, and a shocking truth is that many prescription drug users switch to heroin to save money.
 Purchasing a dose of heroin usually costs between $10 and $25.
 While initially cheap, heroin can be seriously addictive and costs can add up fast.
 Most heroin addicts spend about $150 every day to fuel their addiction.

 Heroin also costs Americans over $22 billion per year in healthcare, law enforcement, and automobile accidents.
 Unfortunately, the most expensive price is that of a person’s life—heroin poses a serious risk of overdose and the spreading of deadly diseases such as HIV/AIDS or hepatitis.

-Meth users spend over $17 billion per year in the United States on the drug alone.
+Crystal meth users spend over $17 billion per year in the United States on the drug alone.
 Other expenses include—like other drugs—medical costs, law enforcement, and loss of productivity.

 Meth is easily obtainable and is one of a few drugs that are made in the United States.
 It is often produced in secret labs that are filled with toxic chemicals such as battery acid and brake cleaner.
 Dismantling one meth lab can cost taxpayers anywhere from $3,000 to $25,000.